davideger/blog/microbenchmarks/heartbreak.md

 ```
 `10 loops, best of 5: 53 ms per loop`

-So if I just swap that call to `fn` to a call to `fn_jit`, the microbenchmark says
-I should get a nice speed up:
+According to the microbenchmark, I should get a nice speed up...

 ```py
 def full_code_jit(v):